Gender affirmation at Deakin

 Deakin’s gender affirmation procedure sets out how we support you if you are affirming, seeking to affirm, or have affirmed, your gender.
 Trained inclusion officers are available to offer support and assistance.

 The gender affirmation process is different for everyone but it may involve changing personal details such as your name and/or title, to align with your affirmed gender.

 Discover how Deakin can support you in your affirmation in our Student gender affirmation guide (PDF, 178.2KB).

 It is against the law to discriminate against an individual based on their gender identity.
 Under the Equal Opportunity Act 2010, a person’s gender identity and their lawful right to live free from discrimination on the basis of that identity, extends to their self-identification with a gender other than their assigned gender.
 Gender identity discrimination happens when a person is treated unfavourably because of their gender-related identity, appearance, mannerisms or other gender-related characteristics.

-Deakin has a network of Harassment and Discrimination Contact Officers (HDCOs) who are trained to assist staff and students with any enquiries about discrimination, harassment or bullying.
+Deakin has a network of harassment and discrimination contact officers (HDCOs) who are trained to assist you with any enquiries about discrimination, harassment or bullying.

-Please consider these tips when supporting students or staff affirming their gender (provided by Charles Sturt University).
+Please consider these tips when supporting someone affirming their gender (provided by Charles Sturt University).

 - Think of the person as being the gender that they want you to think of them as, and treat them accordingly.

 - Use the name and pronoun that the person requests.
 If you are not sure, respectfully ask.
 If you make a mistake correct yourself, apologise and move on – don’t make a big deal about it.

 - When writing about a transgender person, do not belittle their identity by putting their preferred name or pronoun in quotes or italics.